zowe/zowe-explorer-vscode/README.md

 * **Delete a profile**: Right-click a chosen profile and select **Delete Profile** to permanently delete the profile.
 The functionality deletes a profile from your `.zowe` folder.

 * **Hide a profile**: You can hide a profile from the profile tree by right-clicking the profile and selecting the **Hide Profile** option.
+To add the profile back, click the **+** button and select the profile from the quick pick list.

 For information how to configure Zowe Explorer, see [Zowe Explorer Configuration guidelines](https://docs.zowe.org/stable/user-guide/ze-install.html#configuration).

 ## Extending Zowe Explorer

-You can extend the possibilities of Zowe Explorer by creating you own extensions.
+You can extend the functionalities of Zowe Explorer by creating your own extension.
 For more information, see [Extensions for Zowe Explorer](https://github.com/zowe/vscode-extension-for-zowe/blob/master/docs/README-Extending.md).

-**Tip:** View an example of Zowe Explorers extensions — [Zowe Explorer FTP extension documentation](https://github.com/zowe/zowe-explorer-ftp-extension#zowe-explorer-ftp-extension).
+**Tip:** View an example of Zowe Explorer extensions — [Zowe Explorer FTP extension documentation](https://github.com/zowe/zowe-explorer-ftp-extension#zowe-explorer-ftp-extension).